 A small bowel (intestinal) transplant is an operation to replace a diseased or shortened small bowel with a healthy bowel from a donor.

-It's a complicated and highly specialised operation that's only carried out at four specialist centres in the UK:
+It's a complicated and highly specialised operation that's only done at four specialist centres in the UK:

 - Birmingham Children's Hospital

 - Churchill Hospital in Oxford

 A successful small bowel transplant can allow you to live as normal a life as possible, although medicine and regular check-ups will be needed indefinitely.

 A small bowel transplant may be considered for people with bowel failure who develop complications from total parenteral nutrition (TPN), or if TPN is not possible.

 TPN is where a person requires all their nutrition to be given through a drip into a vein because their bowel is unable to absorb nutrients from any food they eat.

 Bowel or intestinal failure means a person's bowel is not able to absorb enough nutrients from food.
 It's most often caused by either short bowel syndrome or a non-functioning bowel.